 Aha Media Group writer Teri Cettina switched roles, from health copywriter to patient, when she was diagnosed with stage IV pancreatic cancer.
+Teri reached the end of her battle with cancer in July 2022.
+We are honored to carry her legacy of empathy forward.

 I had just finished a project for a children’s hospital website.
 It was a tough job.
 After all, medical writing requires a delicate balance.
 We need to provide clear, useful information while conveying empathy for scared patients and families.